AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/README.md

 ValueSequence&lt;TDataType> Class
 =================================
-AutomationML 2.1 APIThis class implements methods to work with a sequence of CAEX elements and indexed access to their values.
+This class implements methods to work with a sequence of CAEX elements and indexed access to their values.

 Inheritance Hierarchy